 Welcome to #TRVSTLOVES.
-We curate news, ideas and inspiration from across the world which demonstrate how real action can accomplish positive social impact.
+We curate news, ideas, and inspiration from across the world that demonstrate how real action can accomplish a positive social impact.
 This month we're looking at ways in which we can protect our natural world and what initiatives are taking place across the globe to do the same.

 Businesses are stepping up to join the biodiversity battle!
 A new coalition, known as 'Business for Nature' has just been launched to join businesses together to protect the world's plants and animals.
 The initiative has been set up by some big names, including the World Business Council on Sustainable Development (WBCSD), WWF, and the World Economic Forum (WEF), so it's by no means an insignificant movement.